Automation Anywhere for Salesforce 3.0 Release Notes

-Review the new and changed features in RPA Bots for Salesforce version 3.0.
+Review the new and changed features in Automation Anywhere for Salesforce version 3.0.

 Supported Automation Anywhere Enterprise versions